City Developments Limited: Sustainability and social efforts

 In 2008, CDL adopted Global Reporting Initiative's reporting framework for its sustainability report, becoming the first in Singapore to do so, which eventually was given an A+ rating in 2012's edition.
 In the same year, CDL also had started disclosing its carbon emissions with the Carbon Disclosure Project publicly, making it the first Singaporean company to do so.
 CDL would eventually score itself A grades in 2019, making it one of the 170 companies listed on DCP's annual "A List".
 In 2019, according to Corporate Knights, CDL had the second highest score in terms of sustainability in Asia Pacific.
 In 2020, the company was ranked third.
 The reason for this was an increase in energy usage.

+In 2015, CDL became the first Singaporean company to embrace the United Nation's Sustainable Development Goals (SDGs).
+In 2021, CDL aligned their internal environmental, social and corporate governance (ESG) with the United Nation's Sustainable Development Goals (SDGs).
+In 2022, a CDL Future Value 2030 Sustainability Blueprint was produced to further these goals.

 In addition, CDL was recognised for gender equality efforts along with DBS Bank in the Bloomberg's inaugural Gender-Equality Index (GEI) published in 2018.

+City Developments was among the first five companies based in Singapore to adopt the recommendations of the Task Force on Nature-related Financial Disclosures (TNFD) and commit to including nature-related disclosures in their annual reports.
+There are 134 companies in the Asia-Pacific region—representing 42 per cent of the total of 320 companies that have accepted the recommendations at an early stage.
+CDL is set to start publishing from fiscal 2024, with the other four companies starting in 2025.

 Group structure

 In the financial year of 2019, CDL reported having 248 subsidiaries, 53 associated companies, 12 trusts and 6 limited partnerships.